LumoSQL

 Non-technical Introduction

-This is the home of LumoSQL, which is a modification of SQLite, among the most deployed software anywhere.
+This is the home of LumoSQL, which is a modification of SQLite, the world’s most-used software.
 LumoSQL adds privacy, security and performance options to SQLite, but stays carefully within the SQLite project’s software guidelines and does not seek to replace SQLite.
 Several of LumoSQL’s features can be enabled in a standard SQLite database without disturbing traditional SQLite in any way.

-All LumoSQL code is licensed under the MIT open source license, one of the more common open source software licenses.
+All LumoSQL code is licensed under the MIT open source license, which is likely the most-used software license.

 LumoSQL is compliant with the mandatory privacy and security requirements of legislation based on Article 7 and Article 8 of the EU Charter of Fundamental Rights.
 Many countries outside Europe have similar legislation.
 SQLite cannot offer this, and yet is used at enormous scale for handling personal data within the EU and these other countries.